How does Shockwave Therapy work?

 Here’s how Shockwave Therapy works - step by step:

 A handheld Shockwave device, produces high-energy acoustic waves.
-These are not electrical shocks, they are mechanical sound waves that penetrate the body non-invasively through ultrasound gel directly into the injured and damaged area.
+These are not electrical shocks, they are sound waves that penetrate the body non-invasively through ultrasound gel directly into the injured and damaged tissue that needs regenerating.

 *Increased blood flow: The waves stimulate new blood vessel growth (neovascularization), bringing oxygen and nutrients to speed up repair.